International Indigenous Tourism Conference (IITC)

 The final day of the conference featured a hilariously engaging Keynote by Drew Hayden Taylor about Indigenous humour.
 Breakout sessions focused on topics such as cultural appreciation versus appropriation, best practices in advancing international Indigenous-led tourism and how to use modern media with traditional storytelling.

-In the evening, folks stepped into the Shaw Centre’s Canada Hall to the bold beats of award-winning DJ Shubb for the Indigenous Tourism Awards & Gala
+In the evening, folks stepped into the Rogers Centre Ottawa's Canada Hall to the bold beats of award-winning DJ Shubb for the Indigenous Tourism Awards & Gala

 The closing event was a heartfelt opportunity to recognize industry trailblazers and celebrate Indigenous tourism excellence in Canada.
 Innovative businesses, dedicated tourism associations, epic entrepreneurs and awe-inspiring people were nominated across nine categories.
 The crowd was electric, encapsulating the spirited energy that remained throughout the three-day occasion.